Leveraging Our Experience

 To Simplify Complex Legal Problems

-• Child support: A mother can pursue child support from the father when he has been legally identified.
+• Child support payments: A mother can pursue child support from the father when he has been legally identified.

-• A parenting plan: A father can seek a court order establishing shared parenting time once his paternity is established.
+• A parenting plan, child custody and visitation: A father can seek a court order establishing shared parenting time once his paternity is established.

 • Eligibility for health insurance, inheritance and more: With paternity formalized on a birth certificate, the child can be covered by the father’s health insurance and enjoy other financial and legal advantages.